Chinese Garlic Sauce (Brown Stir Fry Sauce)

 spoon in pan of chinese garlic sauce

-• Make it spicy– For a hot garlic sauce with more spicy flavor, double the crushed red pepper flakes or add 1-2 teaspoons of sriracha hot sauce or Chinese chili oil.
+• Seasonings – For a hot garlic sauce with more spicy flavor, double the crushed red pepper flakes or add 1-2 teaspoons of sriracha hot sauce or Chinese chili oil.
 You can also add red chili flakes, chili peppers, or your other favorite spicy ingredients.

-• Make it sweet– Omit the crushed red pepper flakes and double the brown sugar.
+• Swaps – If you like a sweeter sauce, omit the crushed red pepper flakes and double the brown sugar.
 You can also try using a little bit of maple syrup.

-• Unique flavor– Try adding oyster sauce or hoisin sauce, or swapping either for some of the soy sauce.
+• Sauces – Try adding oyster sauce or hoisin sauce, or swapping either for some of the soy sauce.

 plate of chinese stir fry

-You can serve this as a sauce on a main dish or as a dipping sauce.
+You can serve chinese garlic sauce as a sauce on a main dish or as a dipping sauce.

 • Stir fry – Finish any stir fry with this classic sauce.
 You can use on a beef stir fry, vegetable stir fry or chicken stir fry.